krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - Whan: Multiple VPCs need to communicate.
   - Pros: use the AWS backbone without traversing the Internet
   - Cons: no transitive peering supported.
-  - How: VPC peering request created, accepted
+  - How: VPC peering request created, accepted,
+    - you need to create a route
 - __VPC Endpoints__:
   - __Interface Endpoint__
     - What: it's an elastic network interface with a private IP.